-To file a complaint regarding investment fraud or violations of Nevada’s securities and/or commodities laws, please make sure that your complaint relates to an investment made while you, and/or the person you made the investment with, were in Nevada.
-If your communications with the person who offered or sold you the investment were entirely over the telephone or internet, and you were not in Nevada, please tell us why you think the other person was in Nevada.
-The mere fact that a company is incorporated in Nevada may be insufficient for this office to take action if the parties to the transaction were all located outside of Nevada at the time the offer or sale was made, and the company is not doing business in Nevada.
-If you are not a Nevada resident and the transaction took place in your home state, you should complain to your home state.
+To file a complaint regarding investment fraud or violations of Nevada’s securities and/or commodities laws, please make sure that your complaint relates to an investment made while you or the person you made the investment with were physically located in Nevada at the time of purchase or solicitation.
+If your communications with the person who offered or sold you the investment were entirely over the telephone or internet and you were not located in Nevada at the time of the offer or sale, please tell us why you think the other person was located in Nevada.
+The mere fact that a company is incorporated in Nevada may be insufficient for this office to take action if the parties to the transaction were all located outside of Nevada at the time the offer or sale was made and the company is not doing business in Nevada.
+If you are not a Nevada resident and the transaction took place in your home state, you should contact your state securities agency and file a complaint with your home state.

 If you have a dispute with a securities firm or securities professional, you should first try to resolve it with the firm by filing a written complaint with the company.
 Also, you should review your customer account agreement to determine the procedures for resolving disputes with the company.
 Your agreement may require that disputes be ultimately resolved through an arbitration or mediation proceeding rather than by filing a suit in court.